Lou100/TwoActivities/README.md

 # Introduction

-This Quicklauncher App allows the user to message between two activities/screens.
+This TwoActivities App allows the user to message between two activities/screens.

 # Getting Started